quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part04_6._Modeling_the.md

 :p What does equation (6.3) describe in terms of data streams?
 ??x
-Equation (6.3) describes an exclusive positional data stream where the unbounded sequence of values for an attribute \(a\) is ordered by the arrival order of each obtained value.
+Equation (6.3) describes an exclusive positional data stream where the unbounded sequence of values for an attribute $a$ is ordered by the arrival order of each obtained value.
 However, this stream contains single values without any temporal stamp; the order is based on position only.

 For example, if we have a temperature attribute and obtain the following numerical values: 36.0, 36.1, 36.1, 36.08, 36.07, 36.06, etc., these form an exclusive numerical positional data stream.
 ```java